KohheePeace/coderhackers/docs/frontend-quick-learning/recap-course.md

 ---
-title: Recap Front end
+title: Course Summary
 ---

 Congratulation!
-You've done all of frontend curriculum!
+We've completed the entire curriculum for this course!

-## What you've learned
+## What we've learned in this course

+We've learned the following knowledge in this course

 1. HTML
 2. CSS